 Our school contributes regular works of mercy through contributions of our time, talents and treasures to local, state, national and international organizations.

-Students participate in confessions four times a year.
+Students participate in confessions three times a year.

 Annual events and initiatives, such as Living Rosary, May Crowning, our annual Christmas pageant, and more.

 The pinnacle of our mission at Saint Anthony Catholic School is to provide a strong eucharistic foundation for our students.
 By infusing our rigorous academic program with our Catholic beliefs in all areas and subjects, Christ remains at the center of all that we do, whether our students are participating in athletics or exploring modern technology.

 Our students participate in daily religion courses, designed to deepen our students’ spirituality.
 The education provided at Saint Anthony Catholic School compliments the sacramental preparation throughout their faith formation life.
 We integrate faith, culture, and life experiences that nurture our elementary and middle school students and help them relate their beliefs to their community and the larger world around them.